-On today’s date in 1949, the Avro Canada C-102 Jetliner made its maiden flight only 14 days after the world’s first jetliner.
+On today’s date in 1949, the short-lived Avro C-102 Jetliner made its maiden flight only 14 days after the world’s first jetliner.

-It was designed to meet the needs of Trans-Canada Airlines (now Air Canada), which requested a 36-seat passenger jet to travel at 680 km/h with a refuelling range of more than 800 kilometres.
+Built by Avro Canada, the C-102 Jetliner was designed to meet the needs of Trans-Canada Airlines (now Air Canada), which requested a 36-seat passenger jet to travel at 680 km/h and with a refuelling range of more than 800 kilometres.

-Howard Hughes orders a flight of 30 Jetliners for Trans World Airlines, but former minister C.D.
-Howe ordered Avro to halt development in 1951 to concentrate on the CF-100 jet fighter for the Korean War.
+A flight of 30 Jetliners was ordered for Trans World Airlines, but former Cabinet minister C.D.
+Howe demanded Avro Canada halt development in 1951 to concentrate on the CF-100 jet fighter for the Korean War.

 1981 C-102 STAMP

 The C-102 Jetliner was featured on a 35-cent stamp (Scott #905) issued by Canada Post, which before Oct.
 16 of that year was a government entity known as the Post Office Department.

 Printed by Ashton-Potter, the stamps – part of the “Canadian Aircraft” issue (SC #903-6) – have general tagging along two opposite sides.